 “Blood Summit is a cracker.
 Pimm has hit the ground running” – Matthew Parris, author and commentator.

-My next novel up is my dystopic thriller Corona Crime.
+My latest published novel is my sci-fi thriller for a world in the grip of coronavirus, Corona Crime.
 Set in California, New York, London and Vienna in a world where civilisation has run into a self-induced cul-de-sac, Corona Crime is a crossover between Cloud Atlas, A Handmaid’s Tale, Brazil and Gulliver’s Travels.
 You can read the first few chapters of Corona Crime on this site.

 Holiday Period is a prequel to Corona Crime, set hundreds of years earlier in London.
 Holiday Period is at present “in the drawer”, but I hope to set it on a path to publication shortly.